ellman12/Graphical-Photo-Organizer/README.md

 And I think that's it.
 GPO is designed to be as simple as possible, while still being fast and efficient.
 Feel free to open a PR if you spot a bug 🐛 or have a feature idea 💡.

+## Contact
+If you want to contact me you can reach me at either ellduc4@gmail.com or elliott.ducharme@trojans.dsu.edu